PII Masking

 Implementations vary in coverage: simple regex catches obvious patterns (SSN, credit cards) but misses names, addresses, custom identifiers.
 Modern systems use named-entity-recognition models to catch the harder cases.
 The Einstein Trust Layer and gptfy's Security Layer both implement PII masking with these techniques.

-See PII Masking in GPTfy
+See PII Masking running in GPTfy

-Book a 30-minute demo with a GPTfy engineer to see how this works in a Salesforce org like yours.
+Book 30 minutes with a GPTfy engineer to see how PII Masking actually works inside a Salesforce org like yours.

 Book a demo